 Main Beach, Noosa, QLD

 You can’t question the appeal of Noosa’s Main Beach.
-It’s got everything you would expect from a perfect beach.
-A long stretch of nice clean sand for all your sunbathing needs, pristine turquoise waters that are safe for swimmers of all skill levels, beautiful surroundings of the Noosa National Park, along with plenty of accommodation, restaurants, and shopping options nearby.
+It’s got everything you would expect from Queensland’s Sunshine Coast.
+This famous beach has a long stretch of nice, clean sand for all your sunbathing needs, pristine turquoise waters that are safe for swimmers of all skill levels, and the beautiful surroundings of the Noosa National Park.
+Noosa is the perfect coastal destination, with plenty of accommodation, restaurants, and shopping options nearby.

-It’s no wonder that Noosa is one of the most popular Australia beaches for locals and travelers.
+It’s no wonder that Noosa Main Beach is one of the most popular Australia beaches for locals and travellers.

 Burleigh Heads, Gold Coast, QLD